syncfusion-content/fileformat-docs/File-Formats/Release-Notes/Migratingtov16.1.0.x.md

 </tr>
 </table>

 * Complete field code is now included in Text property of WParagraph class.
-Whereas in v15.4.0.20 and earlier versions, the partial field code is included. i.e., the first paragraph item after field start is not included in Text property.
+Whereas in v15.4.0.20 and earlier versions, the partial field code is included (i.e., the first paragraph item after field start is not included in Text property).

-* Complete field code is now included in Find and replace functionality.
-Whereas in v15.4.0.20 and earlier versions, the partial field code is included. i.e., the first paragraph item after field start is not included in Find and replace functionality.
+* Complete field code is now considered in Find and replace functionality.
+Whereas in v15.4.0.20 and earlier versions, the partial field code is considered (i.e., the first paragraph item after field start is not considered in Find and replace functionality).